 Y.I.
-Sharaf-Eldeen, Ph.D., P.E., Associate Professor, Mechanical and Aerospace Engineering, and Stephane Bucaille, Ph.D., Assistant Professor, Electrical Engineering, Co-Directors.
+Sharaf-Eldeen, Ph.D., P.E., Professor, Mechanical and Aerospace Engineering, and Mary Helen McCay, Ph.D., P.E., Research Professor, Mechanical and Aerospace Engineering, Co-Directors.
 The mission of the IES is to provide an intellectually stimulating environment for faculty and students to conduct funded research in areas of national need.
 National energy policy identifies these needs to be: (1) increasing domestic energy supplies; (2) increasing America’s use of renewable and alternative energy; (3) increasing energy conservation and efficiency; (4) developing a comprehensive delivery system; (5) enhancing national energy security and international relationships; and (6) sustaining the nation’s health and environment.

 Center for Aviation Human Factors (CAHF)

 John E. Deaton, Ph.D., Professor, College of Aeronautics, Director.
 CAHF was founded to facilitate aviation-related research, master’s level thesis work, classroom instruction and conferences.
 The center focuses on applied research that enhances aeronautical systems to improve human performance, safety and pilot training.
 Assets available through CAHF include various flight simulators housed in the adjacent basic aviation training device lab that include aviation training devices equipped with ELITE 135 software capable of instrument currency check rides.
 Additional hardware is available and can be used to configure any station for either a single-engine or multiengine configuration.
 A fully functional King Air 200 flight training device is also available.
 The CAHF also has full access to a flight-training facility, FIT Aviation, LLC.
 This facility consists of a full-service fixed base operator (FBO) with a fleet of various aircraft and flight training devices.